Reduce your risk of problems related to drinking too much, too often or in risky environments

 Did you know?

-Men and women absorb alcohol differently.
-Women have less fluid in their bodies to dilute alcohol, and less of an enzyme that breaks down alcohol.
-So women feel more of the effects, and for a longer time, than men who drink the same amount.
+Males and females absorb alcohol differently.
+Females have less fluid in their bodies to dilute alcohol, and less of an enzyme that breaks down alcohol.
+So females feel more of the effects, and for a longer time, than males who drink the same amount.

 Roll the person on their side (so they won't choke if they throw up)